 Works began at the beach on North/Rossall Promenade in mid March 2011 in preparation for the arrival of the submarine cable.
 The cables in the highway were previously installed by a landfall team.
 They end in a joint bay on Thornton Gate, just where it turns the corner from North Promenade.

-A separate offshore team were responsible for installing the cable to low water mark.
+A separate offshore team installed the cable at sea, to low water mark.
 This article describes the bit in the middle, the landfall interface, and how it was managed.